 Preparation Programs Outside of Michigan

-To be employed by a Michigan school, you must hold a Michigan teaching certificate.
-The Michigan Department of Education DOES NOT have the authority to pre-approve out-of-state teacher preparation programs for Michigan certification.
-If you choose to complete a teacher preparation program outside of Michigan, please note the following:
+To be employed by a Michigan school, an individual must hold a valid Michigan teaching certificate.
+The Michigan Department of Education does not have the authority to pre-approve out-of-state teacher preparation programs for Michigan certification.
+If an individual chooses to complete a teacher preparation program outside of Michigan, please note the following:

-- The teacher preparation program must lead to licensure/certification in the state where the teacher preparation program is located.
-For example: A candidate who completes a teacher preparation program through an online university located in Arizona must be sure the program is approved for an Arizona teaching certificate/license.
-Please check with an advisor for that program to ensure the program leads to licensure in the state where the institution is located.
+- The teacher preparation program must lead to certification in the state where the teacher preparation program is located.
+For example, an individual who completes a teacher preparation program through an online university located in Arizona must be sure the program is approved for an Arizona teaching certificate.
+Please check with an advisor for that program to ensure it leads to certification in the state where the institution is located.